inkVerb/VIP/401/Lesson-09.md

   - `if [ -n "$(cat SOME-FILE)" ]` will return `false` if "SOME-FILE" as no contents
     - This is because the contents of SOME-FILE would be the value of the Command Substitute; no contents = nothing to set as the value, so it would be "empty"

-## one line exit pass (MPEL)
+## one line exit pass (OLEP)
 - `e="$?"; [[ "$e" = "0" ]] || exit "$e"`
   - This line should be added right after every essential child script, if the success of the child script matters
-  - MPEL will exit if the child script fails, passing the exit status to the final exit of the parent script
+  - OLEP will exit if the child script fails, passing the exit status to the final exit of the parent script
-- We need the MPEL because other scripts and even an `if` test or `wait` will change the last exit code `$?` value
+- We need the OLEP because other scripts and even an `if` test or `wait` will change the last exit code `$?` value
 - **Caution:**
- - Do not run `wait` after the MPEL, otherwise you will wait forever
+ - Do not run `wait` after the OLEP, otherwise you will wait forever
- - Do not run `wait` before the MPEL because the MPEL will be testing `wait` rather than the the child script you want to test
+ - Do not run `wait` before the OLEP because the OLEP will be testing `wait` rather than the the child script you want to test
- - The MPEL may actually be able to run instead of `wait`
+ - The OLEP may actually be able to run instead of `wait`

  ___